On finite quotients of surface braid groups having order at most $127$: Diagonal double Kodaira structures in groups of order at most

 \end{proposition} \begin{proof} We begin by selecting the groups $G$ of order $96$ that satisfy the required properties and admit an extra-special quotient $H$ of order $32$.
 This can be achieved by using Proposition \ref{prop:non-CCT}, together with the following \verb|GAP4| script:

 The output is

-In this way, we obtain precisely the groups listed in Table \ref{tab:96-non-monolithic}.
-Checking with \verb|GAP4| that all these groups admit a unique extra-special quotient $H$ is straightforward.
-The number of prestructures and of diagonal double Kodaira structures of type $(2, \, 2)$ is computed using our \verb|GAP4| routine \verb|CheckStructures|, while Corollary \ref{cor:prestructure-b-3} shows that none of the groups $G$ in the table admits diagonal double Kodaira structures of type $(b, \, n)$ with $b \geq 3$.
+We thus obtain precisely the groups listed in Table \ref{tab:96-non-monolithic}.
+A direct check with \verb|GAP4| shows that each of these groups admits a unique extraspecial quotient $H$.
+The number of prestructures and of diagonal double Kodaira structures of type $(2,\,n)$ is computed using our \verb|GAP4| function \verb|CheckStructures|, which also verifies that $n=2$ in every case.
+Finally, applying Corollary \ref{cor:prestructure-b-3} as above, we conclude that none of the groups listed in the table admits diagonal double Kodaira structures of type $(b,\, n)$ with $b\ge 3$.

-For each such $G$, further details on its structure and on the corresponding computations are provided in the Appendix.
-In particular, for the two groups of order $96$ that admit diagonal double Kodaira structures, namely $G(96, \, 224)$ and $G(96, \, 225)$, we also present a computer-free method to compute the number of prestructures and diagonal double Kodaira structures: since all such structures lift from the unique extra-special quotient $H$ of order $32$, their enumeration reduces to the corresponding computation in $H$.

 \end{proof}